Dress to impress: the interview

 - Add individuality to an otherwise plain appearance by choosing a blouse/shirt that expresses your personality.
 An important rule to remember is not to go over the top.
 You might describe yourself as outgoing and bubbly, and a glittery top might just reflect that, but it won’t look right at interview.

 - Men should definitely save gimmicky socks and wacky ties for another occasion.
 Aim for elegance and choose neutral/complementary colours for socks and ties.

 - Interviewers want to focus on what you are saying, not on the unusual earrings dangling from your ears, so keep accessories to the minimum.

-- Women, use make-up in moderation.
-Avoid hot red lips and heavy eye-liner; visible tattoos are a no-no.
+- Make-up should look fresh and cover imperfections.
+Avoid hot red lips and heavy eye-liner; and tattoos are definitely a no-no

-Having listed all of these rules, there are exceptions and no accounting for taste.
+Having said all of this, there are exceptions and no accounting for taste.
 “I went to an interview recently and another candidate came in behind me.
 She was wearing jeans, flip flops, green nail varnish and around 100 bangles up her arm,” says one TES forum user.
 “She got the job.”